FWuermse/grw/docs/updated-algorithm.typ

     return ($Psi'' union Psi''' union {?_"tr"}$, $r$, $u'''$, $?_"tr" space t space (u space e_1 space dots space e_n) space u''' space p_l space p_r$)\
 ], caption: [Correction for the `ORew` algorithm.]) <multifalgo>

 Lastly, we have to slightly adjust the algorithm for relation inference to handle both the `Rew` and `ORew` algorithms.
 We refer to the two rewrite statuses seen in @subterm as `RewriteResult` with the constructors `identity` and `success`.
 The `success` constructor holds the same tuple as seen in the `Rew` output and the `identity` constructor holds no further information.
 We will omit this `success` constructor for readability and assume it is used whenever we return the according value and do not explicitly use `identity`.
 The modified version in @infersubp matches for those two constructors and only infers the relation if necessary.
+We also use Lean's `imp_self` theorem that can introduce arbitrary identity proofs of given terms by leveraging the `Iff.intro` rule.

 #figure(
 algo(